The Bike Kitchen

 Paths For All – Smarter Choices, Smarter Places Programme

-The classes are free and will cover basic bike maintenance from bike setup, diagnosing issues and puncture repair, to adjusting and repairing gears and brakes.
+The Bike Kitchen ran four rounds of the very successful Fix Your Own Bike courses in 2019, and we hope to run more courses in 2021.
+The courses are free and cover basic bike maintenance from bike setup, diagnosing issues and puncture repair, to adjusting and repairing gears and brakes.
 You will learn how to check your bike is roadworthy and acquire the skills to deal with most common repairs, helping you to keep your bike on the road and save you money.